Telephoto lens: Construction

-A telephoto lens works by having the outermost (i.e. light gathering) element of a much shorter focal length than the equivalent long-focus lens and then incorporating a second set of elements close to the film or sensor plane that extend the cone of light so that it appears to have come from a lens of much greater focal length.
-The basic construction of a telephoto lens consists of front lens elements that, as a group, have a positive focus.
-The focal length of this group is shorter than the effective focal length of the lens.
-The converging rays from this group are intercepted by the rear lens group, sometimes called the "telephoto group," which has a negative focus.
-The simplest telephoto designs could consist of one element in each group, but in practice, more than one element is used in each group to correct for various aberrations.
+The simplest telephoto lens can be regarded as having two elements: one (on the object side) converging and another (on the image side) diverging.
+Again, in practice, more than one element is used in each group to correct for various aberrations.
 The combination of these two groups produces a lens assembly that is physically shorter than a long-focus lens producing the same image size.

+As a group, the front (object-facing) elements in a telephoto lens collectively have a positive focus, with an overall focal length that is shorter than the effective focal length of the lens.
+The converging rays from this group are intercepted by the rear (image-facing) lens group, sometimes called the "telephoto group," which has a negative focus.
+This second group of elements spread the cone of light so that it appears to have come from a lens of much greater focal length.

 This same property is achieved in camera lenses that combine mirrors with lenses.
 These designs, called catadioptric, 'reflex', or 'mirror' lenses, have a curved mirror as the primary objective with some form of negative lens in front of the mirror to correct optical aberrations.
 They also use a curved secondary mirror to relay the image that extends the light cone the same way the negative lens telephoto group does.
 The mirrors also fold the light path.
-This makes them much shorter, lighter, and cheaper than an all refractive lens, but at the cost of some optical compromises due to aberrations caused by the central obstruction from the secondary mirror.
+This makes them much shorter, lighter, and cheaper than an all refractive lens, but some optical compromises, primarily the "doughnut" shape of out-of-focus highlights, are caused by the central obstruction from the secondary mirror.